Netherlands

 (c) What does the NIS2 mean for other national cybersecurity legislation?

 The NIS2 Directive will replace the original NIS Directive, which was implemented in the Netherlands through the Network and Information Systems Security Act (Wbni) in 2018.
-Once the Cybersecurity Act (Cbw) enters into force, the Wbni will be repealed.
-Additionally, it is expected that supporting legislation – such as the Decree (Bbni) and the Ministerial Regulation (Regeling IenW) – will be amended to align with the updated obligations and expanded scope introduced by the NIS2 Directive.
+Upon the entry into force of the Cyberbeveiligingswet on 15 August 2026, the Wbni will be repealed.
+Additionally, it is expected that supporting legislation and sector-specific regulatory frameworks will be aligned with the expanded obligations and scope introduced by NIS2.

 (d) Who will be the supervisory authority and how are they preparing the market?